Sai-Nandan-Desetti/Quotes/quotes/Paraprosdokians.md

 > Classic: a book everyone talks about but no one reads. - Mark Twain

+> The last thing I want to do is hurt you, but it's still on my list.

+> Since light travels faster than sound, some people appear bright until you hear them speak.

+> If I agreed with you, we'd both be wrong.

+> Going to church doesn't make you a Christian, any more than standing in a garage makes you a car.

 > Ever loved someone so much, you would do anything for them?
 Yeah, well make that someone yourself and do whatever the hell you want.

 > Scientists say that the world is made of protons, neutrons, and electrons.
 They forgot to mention morons.